Prefabricated homes to speed up the building process

 - Inspection and correction: following up on the finished result and making sure everything was assembled correctly

 Panasonic Homes' engineers oversee the work remotely from Japan

 After this first assembly stage, the New Zealand Government approved the construction and issued special entry visas for Panasonic Homes’ engineers.
 They could now travel to the construction site and lead the remaining work.
 Upon arrival, the engineers did an onsite inspection and found no defects in the work, even though the work had been guided remotely.
 All in all, the completion time for the house was three months, which is less than half the standard time of 7 months in New Zealand to complete a house.

 "Unexpectedly, the recent success in remotely providing technical guidance for envelope installation of the prototype house showcased the strong point of our prefabricated housing to the people in New Zealand.
 With sashes and other elements integrated into external wall panels at a factory, the work required at the construction site can be reduced to a minimum.
 This leads to enabling a shorter construction period and provision of housing of stable quality, irrespective of the skill levels of construction workers." - Panasonic Homes.

 About Panasonic Homes

-Panasonic Homes was founded in 1963 with the ambition to build quality homes that deserves to be a central part of our daily lives.
-Their desire is to provide houses that will be cared for and lived in for generations to create a lasting value without compromising on social and environmental factors.
-Since 2020 they are a group company of Prime Life Technologies Corporation, which is founded by Panasonic Corporation and Toyota Motor Corporation with the aim of achieving future-oriented town development.
+Panasonic Homes was founded in 1963 with the ambition to build quality homes that deserve to be a central part of our daily lives.
+They desire to provide houses that will be cared for and lived in for generations to create lasting value without compromising on social and environmental factors.
+Since 2020 they have been a group company of Prime Life Technologies Corporation, founded by Panasonic Corporation and Toyota Motor Corporation, to achieve future-oriented town development.